epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-09-package-manager.markdown

 ### Testing Tools

-The issue with package management is, you have to live with it.
+The issue with package management learning is, you have to live with it.

-The other downside of learning package manager is, the need of good internet connection.
+The downside of learning package manager is, the need of good internet connection.

 There are a few methods.